 This heat exchanger design leads to the high efficiency that the Coal Gun is famous for.
 This efficiency shows up directly in low stack temperatures.
 The Alternate Heating Systems Coal Gun™ Stoker Boiler operates with one of the coolest stack temperatures of any coal boiler on the market (if not the coolest).
 The stack temperature of a Coal Gun™ runs at approximately 350 degrees Fahrenheit.
 The low stack temperatures of our boilers are almost unheard of on the market.

 The Coal Gun is over engineered for a lifetime of service.
-Many units are into their third decade of operation.
+Many units are into their fourth decade of operation.
 While good maintenance is key, when the principles of good maintenance are followed, Coal Gun boilers will reward owners with very long boiler life.

 Burning coal produces ash.
 Typically, ash will weigh in between 10% and 20% of the weight of the original unburnt coal.
 On other stokers, a forced draft fan constantly blows air toward the slanted grate that contains the burning coal.
 With positive air pressure throughout the system, just opening the ash door to remove ash is likely to result in fly ash coming out into the boiler room.